yanyiyang2000/jpeg-metadata-reader/README.md

 # Note
-For now the library only support little-endian machines.
+For now the library only supports little-endian machines.

 # Prerequisites